Fearing Starbucks VIA Instant Coffee and My Solution

 starbucks via by Debbie R

-Then I finally broke through my fear and tried the Colombian.
+Then, I finally broke through my fear and tried the Colombian.
 I expected something horrific, but it wasn’t bad.
-It wasn’t good either.
+It wasn’t good, either.
 It was OK.
 In other words, it exceeded my expectations.
 Would I ever buy (or take another free sample) while living in Seattle?
 Absolutely not.
 Would I consume a cup if I was in the middle of nowhere?
 Yes, I would.

-Although Starbucks did a commendable job with Colombia, I still feared the Italian Roast VIA sample.
+Although Starbucks did a commendable job with the Colombia, I still feared the Italian Roast VIA sample.
 I’ll quit coffee before subjecting myself to that burnt blend.

 Via is sold in packs of three cup-sized servings for $2.95 or $9.95 for a 12 pack.
 That makes for a cost of $1 per cup, which is Starbucks’ cheapest option.

 This works out to between 82 and 98 cents a cup for bland coffee.
-Now it is easy to beat this per cup price via home roasting or even simple home brewing, but instant coffee shouldn’t be compared to the more labor-intensive methods of coffee preparation.
+Now, it is easy to beat this per-cup price via home roasting or even simple home brewing, but instant coffee shouldn’t be compared to the more labor-intensive methods of coffee preparation.
 People will drink instant coffee because it is portable and requires nothing more than hot water.
 To me, this sounds more like tea.

 Coffee drinkers will often give me a furled eyebrow when I mention my love for quality tea.
-Then I logically explain to them that tea is very much like coffee.
+Then, I logically explain to them that tea is very much like coffee.
 Bad tea and bad coffee are everywhere, but quality exists with both beverages.
 Canned coffee and bagged tea are the evil offspring of the good stuff.

 Jo Sencha Green Tea